SheriffKoder/Car-Maintenance-Tracker-RESTful/car-maint-rest-api/Readme.md

 access the checks array and find the check with this checkIndex filter out from the found check any instance containing the historyIndex returns a car object on success or a string on failure.

-##

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
-To learn React, check out the [React documentation](https://reactjs.org/).